deckhouse/deckhouse/modules/040-node-manager/docs/README.md

     * Support for `Ubuntu 18.04`, `Ubuntu 20.04`, `Ubuntu 22.04`, `Centos 7`, `Centos 8`, `Centos 9`, `Debian 9`, `Debian 10`, `Debian 11` regardless of the infrastructure used (any cloud/any hardware).
     * The operating system's basic setup (disabling auto-update, installing the necessary packages, configuring logging parameters, configuring iptables, etc.).
     * Configuring nginx (and the system for automatically updating the lsit of upstreams) to balance node (kubelet) requests over API servers.
-    * Installing and configuring Docker and Kubernetes, adding the node to the cluster.
+    * Installing and configuring CRI containerd and Kubernetes, adding the node to the cluster.
     * Managing node updates and their downtime (disruptions):
         * Automatic determination of a valid minor Kubernetes version for a node group based on its settings (the kubernetesVersion parameter specified for a group), the default version for the whole cluster, and the current control-plane version (no nodes can be updated ahead of the control-plane update).
         * Only one node of a group can be updated at a time, and only if all the nodes in the group are available.